 Taking mulching to the next level

 The 'no dig' method of gardening, especially in the veg patch, is gaining an ever-increasing following among gardeners.
 The idea is that you simply cover all your soil with garden compost or well-rotted manure as a mulch each year, rather than laboriously digging it over as is traditional.
-This feeds the micro-organisms in the soil without disturbing them, giving you a productive garden that's much less labour intensive.
-And there are fewer weeds too, because the seeds harboured in the soil haven't been brought to the surface by digging.
+This feeds the micro-organisms in the soil without disturbing them, giving you a productive garden that's much less labor intensive.
+And there are fewer weeds too, because the seeds harbored in the soil haven't been brought to the surface by digging.

 The greatest exponent of the no-dig method is garden guru Charles Dowding.
 'Soil that you cover with compost is then aerated and drained by well-fed worms and other soil life, and it looks gorgeous,' says Charles.
 'You are then free to concentrate on sowing, planting and harvesting: gardening becomes quick, easy and super productive.'

 By Anna Cottrell •